openemr/openemr-devops/kubernetes/README.md

         ```bash
         docker inspect kind-control-plane | grep "IPAddress"
         ```
-7. Some cool replicas stuff.
-The OpenEMR docker pods are run as a replica set (since it is set to 2 replicas in this OpenEMR deployment script).
+7. Some cool replicas stuff with OpenEMR.
+The OpenEMR docker pods are run as a replica set (since it is set to 3 replicas in this OpenEMR deployment script).
 Gonna cover how to view the replica set and how to change the number of replicas on the fly in this step.
     - First. lets list the replica set like this:
         ```bash
         kubectl get rs
         ```
-        - It will look something like this (note OpenEMR has 2 desired and 2 current replicas going):
+        - It will look something like this (note OpenEMR has 3 desired and 3 current replicas going):
             ```console
             NAME                    DESIRED   CURRENT   READY   AGE
             mysql-64449b8cf7        1         1         1       4m5s
-            openemr-5f6db6c87c      2         2         2       4m5s
+            openemr-5f6db6c87c      3         3         3       4m5s
             phpmyadmin-78968d6cfb   1         1         1       4m5s
             redis-74cc9d667         1         1         1       4m5s
             ```
-    - Second, lets increase OpenEMR's replicas from 2 to 10 (ie. pretend in an environment where a huge number of OpenEMR users are using the system at the same time)
+    - Second, lets increase OpenEMR's replicas from 3 to 10 (ie. pretend in an environment where a huge number of OpenEMR users are using the system at the same time)
         ```bash
         kubectl scale deployment.apps/openemr --replicas=10
         ```